ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 It's increasingly common to solve this deployment problem with Containers and Container Orchestration.

 Running a Container Orchestrator in our remote locations can give us many benefits.
-If our development teams can publish their microservies as images to a registry, we can get our orchestrator to:
+If our development teams can publish their microservices as images to a registry, we can get our orchestrator to:
 1. Automatically download new copies of images
 2. Start our new images
 3. Health check our new images